ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the DNS domain.
 Required.

 `--request-type REQUEST_TYPE`
-:   Signature type desired on the certificate.
+:   Signature type that you want on the certificate.
 Valid values are `origin-rsa` and `origin-ecc`.

 `--hostnames HOSTNAME`
 :   hostname or wildcard name that is bound to the certificate.